onnx/onnx/docs/IR.md

   IR_VERSION = 0x0000000000000003;
 ```

 Operator sets use a simple version number.
-Each operator set version represents the combination of the most recent version of each operator at a particular point in time.
+Each operator set version represents a snapshot of the set of operators and their semantics at a particular point in time.

 This specification does not provide guidance on what versioning scheme model producers should be using.